The 7 Habits of Highly Effective Product Builders [Checklist]

-I’m working full-time building things, whether it’s building for companies where I’m hired to solve problems using product thinking; building startup templates at Product2kit and my own MVP, or guiding makers to build products.
+I’m working full-time building things — building for companies where I’m hired to solve problems using product thinking and building my own MVP.

 For context: I use the term ‘product builder’ to refer to professionals who are involved in building and launching technology products such as product founders, makers, managers, designers, and developers.

 When it comes to finding product ideas to build, it’s important to think about the problems to solve and not finding the next big fancy ideas.
 As Michael Seibel (partner at Y Combinator) said in an interview:

 “Work on a problem you have personal experiences with.”

 “I see people go down this trap: I’m gonna work on something that is someone else’s problem, I’m gonna come up with fake insights in my head based on very little experience.
 And then they realize the problem is harder and then they pivot.”